utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 ### Supported Spectral functions

 You can import the following Spectral functions into your custom function file in Postman.
-You can use either ES6 syntax or CommonJS syntax to import a Spectral function.
-Choose the format that matches the rest of your custom function's syntax.

 #### createRulesetFunction

 The `createRulesetFunction` function is an optional Spectral function you can import from the `@stoplight/spectral-core` module.
-If your custom function expects options, Postman recommends defining the expected options in a JSON schema to validate whether the provided options match specific criteria.
-When you [export your custom function](#spectral-function-export-syntax), call the `createRulesetFunction` Spectral function and include a JSON schema and the custom function's name as arguments.
-Learn more about using a [JSON schema to define your function options](#example-checking-that-a-value-isnt-in-a-list-json-schema).
+When you [export your custom function](#exporting-your-custom-function), call the `createRulesetFunction` Spectral function and include a [JSON Schema](#json-schema) and the custom function's name as arguments.
+Learn more about using a [JSON Schema to define your function options](#example-checking-that-a-value-isnt-in-a-list-json-schema).

+* ES6 format:
-* For ES6 format, use the following syntax: `import { createRulesetFunction } from "@stoplight/spectral-core";`.
+    * To import, use the following syntax: `import { createRulesetFunction } from "@stoplight/spectral-core";`.
+    * To export, use the following syntax: `export default createRulesetFunction(json-schema, function-name);`.
+* CommonJS format:
-* For CommonJS format, use the following syntax: `const { createRulesetFunction } = require("@stoplight/spectral-core");`.
+    * To import, use the following syntax: `const { createRulesetFunction } = require("@stoplight/spectral-core");`.
+    * To export, use the following syntax: `module.exports = createRulesetFunction(json-schema, function-name);`.

 ```js
 // ES6 syntax